-experience Credit: 1 These courses are a continuation of Jazz/Show Choir for male and female students with intermediate to advanced music reading skills who are interested in pursuing the study and performance of jazz and popular music.
-Students will perform in a variety of formal and informal settings and may participate in extra-curricular festivals and competitions.
+experience Credit: 1 informal settings and may participate in extra-curricular festivals and competitions.
 This course must be taken in conjunction with Choir II, III, or IV except when instrumentation needs cannot be met with students within that organization.
 The study of improvisation will be incorporated into the curriculum of this course.
 Attendance at after school rehearsals and performances will be required.
 This is a full-year course.
-Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 6)
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 10)